 EMPLOYEES STOCK OPTION SCHEME - ESOS

 In accordance with SEBI (Employee Stock Option Scheme and Employee Stock PurchaseScheme) Guidelines 1999 the Company has instituted Employee Stock Option Scheme 2008(Autoline ESOS 2008) pursuant to the Special Resolution passed by Shareholders at 12thAnnual General Meeting held on September 27 2008.
 As per Autoline ESOS 2008 160000Options were granted to 171 Permanent employees and 15000 options were granted to 5Independent Directors.
 During the year under review no options were exercised and twoemployees holding 1638 options have resigned.

 These options are available for re-issue.
-The details of the scheme as per Companies(Share Capital and debentures) Rules 2014 SEBI (ESOP and ESPS) Guidelines 1999 and SEBI(Employee based benefits Scheme) Regulations 2014 are given in the "Annexure-F"to this report.
+The details of the scheme as per Companies(Share Capital and debentures) Rules 2014 SEBI (ESOP and ESPS) Guidelines 1999 and SEBI(Employee based benefits Scheme) Regulations 2014 are given in the "Annexure-F"to this Annual Report.

 Your Directors express their sincere appreciation for the assistance and co-operationreceived from the various Central and State Government Departments customers vendors andlenders specifically Bank of Baroda The Catholic Syrian Bank Ltd. Axis Bank Ltd. NKGSBCo-op.
-Bank Ltd. Vidya Sahakari Bank Ltd. for extending financial support by way ofsanctioning Debt Restructuring Package for the Company and to Tata Motors Ltd. TataCapital Financial Services Ltd. for their continued help during a very challenging timesof the Company.
-The directors also gratefully acknowledge the supportgiven by and trust entrusted by all shareholders of the Company and directors also wish toplace on record their deep sense of appreciation for unstinted commitment and committed services by allthe staff members and workers of the Company.
+Bank Ltd. Vidya Sahakari Bank Ltd. for extending financial support by way ofsanctioning Debt Restructuring Package and fresh term loans and to Tata Motors Ltd. TataCapital Financial Services Ltd. for their continued help and support during a verychallenging times of the Company.
+The directors also gratefully acknowledge the supportgiven by and trust entrusted by all shareholders of the Company and directors also wish toplace on record their deep sense of appreciation for unstinted commitment and committedservices by all the employees of the Company.